ellemonke/full-stack-project/README.md

 ### Live Site
 https://ellemonke.github.io/full-stack-project/

+### Process
+1. **Data Analysis**
+    - We used **Python (plus Pandas, Numpy and SciPy)** in Jupyter Notebooks to prepare the data as CSV files to feed into our charts.
+This included standardizing columns, parsing factors and years into digestible CSVs, and creating correlations tables.
+2. **Chart Creation**
+    - The bubble chart and correlogram of were created with **JavaScript plus D3**.
+    - The world map was created with **JavaScript, D3, jQuery, and Google Charts** library.
+3. **Front-End/Web Design**
+    - The website template was created using **HTML, Bootstrap, and CSS**.

 ### Sitemap
 - Happiness Score v.
 Happiness Factor (bubble chart)
 - Correlations Between Happiness Factors (correlogram)
 - World Map (Google Charts)
 - Summary Report

-### Process
-1. **Data Analysis**
-    - We used Python (plus Pandas, Numpy and SciPy) in Jupyter Notebooks to prepare the data as CSV files to feed into our charts.
-This included standardizing columns, parsing factors and years into digestible CSVs, and creating correlations tables.
-2. **Chart Creation**
-    - The bubble chart and correlogram of were created with JavaScript plus D3.
-    - The world map was created with JavaScript, D3, jQuery, and Google Charts library.
-3. **Front-End/Web Design**
-    - The website template was created using HTML, Bootstrap, and CSS.